-- In the event of an incident or emergency, the Vice President of Student and Academic Affairs must be notified as soon as possible (within 24 hours) after securing the safety of participants.
+- In the event of an incident or emergency, the Vice President of Academic and Student Affairs must be notified as soon as possible (within 24 hours) after securing the safety of participants.

 - During the education abroad program, assessments will be conducted to analyze participant satisfaction and for quality program improvement.

-- Upon return, the program, personnel, and financial resources should be assessed by the Vice President of Student and Academic Affairs so that subsequent programs are improved based on the assessment.
+- Upon return, the program, personnel, and financial resources should be assessed by the Vice President of Academic and Student Affairs so that subsequent programs are improved based on the assessment.

-- Program leads are required to document any incidents (emergency, discipline, health, faculty interventions and submit the program’s daily log to the Vice President of Student and Academic Affairs upon return.
+- Program leads are required to document any incidents (emergency, discipline, health, faculty interventions) and submit the program’s daily log to the Vice President of Academic and Student Affairs upon return.

 - If an emergency occurs, SCC will conduct an assessment including a review of incident logs and reports, and interviews with those affected.
 The assessment should determine what steps could be taken to improve future responsiveness.

 - All approved business related expenses must be submitted to the Business Office per the SCC and Minnesota State 5.19.3 Travel Management Procedure.